1. Review and update your policy regularly

 2. Drive safely

-It goes without saying that being a safe driver is the best way to avoid an accident.
-If you drive carefully and have no recent claims, you’ll save on your insurance.
+Being a safe driver is the best way to avoid an accident.
+It can also help you save on your auto insurance premium.

 3. Sign up for a usage-based driving program